image

 Looking ahead

-Christmas & New year isn't far away, so hurry up and get those heavy landscaping jobs finished before it gets too hot and you'll be ready and relaxed for entertaining visitors over the holiday season.
+Christmas & New year isn't far away, so hurry up and get those heavy landscaping jobs finished before it gets any hotter.
+You'll be ready and relaxed for entertaining visitors over the holiday season.

 If you're starting to think about what to buy loved ones for Christmas, why not something for garden-related?
 Whether beginner or expert, old or young, acreage owner or apartment dweller, flower gardener or dedicated veggie grower, there's something for everyone.
 Get more ideas here: Garden Gift Ideas.